Needham Reiterates Nurix Therapeutics, Inc. (NRIX) Buy Recommendation

 What are Other Shareholders Doing?

+GCSIX - Goldman Sachs Small Cap Equity Insights Fund Institutional holds 39K shares representing 0.08% ownership of the company.
+In it's prior filing, the firm reported owning 49K shares, representing a decrease of 25.14%.
+The firm decreased its portfolio allocation in NRIX by 18.59% over the last quarter.

+SCHA - Schwab U.S. Small-Cap ETF holds 185K shares representing 0.39% ownership of the company.
+In it's prior filing, the firm reported owning 158K shares, representing an increase of 14.34%.
+The firm decreased its portfolio allocation in NRIX by 11.99% over the last quarter.

-PACIFIC SELECT FUND - Small-Cap Index Portfolio Class I holds 13K shares representing 0.03% ownership of the company.
+POMIX - T. Rowe Price Total Equity Market Index Fund holds 12K shares representing 0.02% ownership of the company.
 No change in the last quarter.

-DFAC - Dimensional U.S. Core Equity 2 ETF holds 42K shares representing 0.09% ownership of the company.
-In it's prior filing, the firm reported owning 34K shares, representing an increase of 20.28%.
-The firm increased its portfolio allocation in NRIX by 5.35% over the last quarter.

-XBI - SPDR(R) S&P(R) Biotech ETF holds 1,594K shares representing 3.36% ownership of the company.
-In it's prior filing, the firm reported owning 1,430K shares, representing an increase of 10.31%.
-The firm decreased its portfolio allocation in NRIX by 20.04% over the last quarter.
+SPGM - SPDR(R) Portfolio MSCI Global Stock Market ETF holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 3.67%.
+The firm decreased its portfolio allocation in NRIX by 22.66% over the last quarter.

-KCXIX - Knights of Columbus U.S. All Cap Index Fund I Shares holds 0K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 16.88%.
-The firm decreased its portfolio allocation in NRIX by 6.07% over the last quarter.

-Taddei, Ludwig & Associates holds 283K shares representing 0.60% ownership of the company.
-No change in the last quarter.
+LINCOLN VARIABLE INSURANCE PRODUCTS TRUST - LVIP Dimensional U.S. Core Equity 1 Fund Standard Class holds 5K shares representing 0.01% ownership of the company.

 What is the Fund Sentiment?